-Navratri – the propitious nine long days of venerating nine goddesses showcases 10 days of festivity in Hindu culture.
+Navratri – the propitious nine long days of venerating nine goddesses (NavaDurga) showcases 10 days of festivity in Hindu culture.
 The very last day of Navratri is solemnized as Vijayadashami, Durga-Visarjan, or Dussehra among devotees.
 Dussehra, being one of the major Hindu festivals exhibits the triumph of good over bad evils and positive over negative thoughts.

 The Historical Denotation of Dusshera

 Religious convictions reveal a lot about Indian festivals and their historical denotations.
 Each vivid Hindu festivity of India itself conveys the meaning solely by its name.
 On this contrary, Dussehra gleans from Sanskrit words Dasha+Hara, Dasha which symbolizes “condition” and Hara expresses “to take away”.
 Hence, it is the state of being aware of (and responsive) to the surroundings and the period where regeneration can happen.
 There are ten conscious and undesired states of a human mind which include: arrogance, lust, anger, attachment, greed, pride, ego, jealousy, injustice, selfishness, and cruelty.

 It is also said that Lord Rama thrashed ‘Dashanan’ Ravana- who was ten-headed on this noteworthy day and his ten heads depict these ten inauspicious natural traits which cease us from achieving our true indispensable qualities and entirely exhibits the defeat of the sun.
 Ramayana also narrates that the sun would not have appeared (arisen) if Lord Rama had not defeated Ravana.
 This way, the triumph over bad characteristics is celebrated as Dussehra among the Hindu devotees.

 Change is the Law of Nature